aleksandrmetik/Automatic-deploy-Grafana-Prometheus-NodeExporter-under-VirtualBox-and-Vagrant/README.md

 To access to VM via SSH use the "vagrant ssh" command To destroy of VM use the "vagrant destroy" command
+To recreate of VM use the "vagrant destroy && vagrant up" command

 # Authors
 + Aleksandr Metik